alibaba/react-intl-universal/examples/browser-example/README.md

 # Examples
-This example shows the examples using react-intl-universal.
+This example shows the examples using react-intl-universal in browser.

 ## Running
 ```